Check out these seven frightening stats:

 In the same way that you awaken your brain’s prefrontal cortex in Mel Robbins’ 5-second rule (Life After Retirement Tip #5), apply this “brain awakening” concept to your activities of daily living.
 Here are some suggestions to activating your PFC:

 - Mix up your daily routine: drive a different route; use your non-dominant hand; stop using a calculator.
-These are micro challenges that can help create new neural pathways.
+These are micro-challenges that can help create new neural pathways.

 - Learn something new: study a new language or topic to challenge yourself with new ways of thinking.
+Be a lifelong learner.

 - Immerse yourself in culture: get out of your comfort zone and think about activities that include communicating, engaging and organizing with the decision-making part of your brain.